bastiaanwilliams/M.I.L/README.md

 It is nowhere professional or ment to be professional.

-I hope you wenjoy it, if not though luck :)
+I hope you will enjoy it, if not though luck :)
 --------------------------------------------------------------------

 Please read carefully otherwise it might be one big disapointment.

-What programs do you need to run MyCroft Interface Linux:
+What external programs do you need to run MyCroft Interface Linux?

 pqiv - simple graphics viewer
 feh - even more simple but powerfull graphics view